Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/object_management/object_management.md

 ---
 ### Destroy
-Destroy a GameObject or component
+Destroy a GameObject or component.
 > [!WARNING]
 > The pointer won't be null right after the Destroy call.<br>
 > Do not use the object after calling Destroy.<br>
 > Objects are fully destroy after the begin of the next frame.

 Parameters:
-- `x`:  Object to destroy
+- `component`/`gameObject`: component or GameObject to destroy
 ```cpp
 void Destroy(const std::shared_ptr<Component>& component)
 void Destroy(const std::shared_ptr<GameObject>& gameObject);